corsairmarks/ecumenopolis_trade/mod/README.md

 Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create/edit the same colony types.
 Compatible with Planetary Diversity.

 Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

-### Removed from "Subtle Polish"

-This mod has been removed from my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because as of Stellaris version 3.3 "Libra" it requires users to add a UI mod in order to see the expanded districts.
-It it otherwise fully compatible.

 ### Required Dependency Mods